matthew-deal-rocketlab/Next-JS-workshop/web/README.md

 When using this template to create a new project, you should remove the example folders from this app before pushing to git.

+The examples include:

+- The new App router
+    - page.tsx
+    - layout.tsx
+- Server components
+- Data fetching via Server components
+- Streaming data to client side components via Suspense
+- New Next JS API's like useRouter, useSearchParams, usePathname for navigation and query params

 ## Dashboard Folder